molloy-lab/TREE-QMC/tutorial/README.md

 Weighting quartet by branch support only
 ---
 Weighting quartets by branch support was originally proposed in [Weighted ASTRAL](https://doi.org/10.1093/molbev/msac215), referred to as **wASTRAL-s**.
-This approach can also be used with wQTREE-QMC (referred to as **wQTREE-QMC-s**) by using the `-w 1` flag, along with the `-r` flag to specify the minimum and maximum values that branch support can take on.
+This approach can also be used with wQTREE-QMC (referred to as **wQTREE-QMC-s**) by using the `-w s` flag, along with the `-r` flag to specify the minimum and maximum values that branch support can take on.
 For rapid bootstrapping with RAxML, the range should be set with `-r 0 100`.
 ```
 ../wTREE-QMC \
-	-w 1 \
+	-w s \
 	-r 0 100 \
 	-i avian_uce_trees_3679.tre \
 	-o wtreeqmc-s.tre